I worked at EO...

 The company itself started to go wrong in 1993.
 Some UK staff moved to the US office, but most found other jobs around Cambridge.
 After a week of three big events (Tuesday we find my wife is pregnant with our first child, Wednesday our offer to buy a house is accepted, Thursday we find out that my employer is shutting the doors so I won't have a job for much longer), I went to Harlequin to write device drivers for Microsoft's then very new and not yet publicly available NT operating system.
 This software drove film recorders and other large printing machines to support Harlequin's Scriptworks Postscript interpreter on NT.

 Overall, EO was a lot of fun.
-Talented people working on something new, trips to the Wrestlers pub for Thai food at lunchtime, trip to San Francisco involving Alcatraz and quite a bit of beer as well as working quite hard.
+Talented people working on something new, trips to the Wrestlers pub for Thai food at lunchtime, trip to San Francisco involving Alcatraz and quite a bit of beer as well as working quite hard (this was not entirely positive: Due to the energy consumed and CO2 output of the aircraft I initially refused to fly there, but my boss threatened me with losing my job if I didn't and I as a newly married man with a mortgage this put me in a very difficult situation).
 I'll add to this web page if I think of more to say.

 Photo of EO Europe Staff

 I'm not sure why this photo was taken when it was, and there are quite a few people missing from it.
 Unfortunately, I don't remember everyone's name, but here are the ones I do remember:

 1: David Hembrow (myself)

 2: Brian Knight

 4: Gwyn Jones

 9: Pauline Diggins (Hermann's PA)